JLSM02/Quantum-Computing-Portfolio/README.md

 * **VQE (Variational Quantum Eigensolver) Implementation 🔬:** A hybrid quantum-classical algorithm for approximating ground states of quantum systems (work in progress).

 📌 More algorithms and quantum experiments will be added in the future.
 Contributions and suggestions are welcome! 🚀

+Beside Quantum computing, you can take a look of my other projects:
+* The code used in my Bachelor's Degree Final Project in Physics: [Sandpile Model simulation and data analysis](https://github.com/JLSM02/SOC)